All Episodes

 I don't realize what a string of accomplishments Imam Obama has put forth here.

-And in the next sentence, 56% of women consider the health care reform law a failure.
+And then the next sentence, 56% of women consider the health care reform law a failure, while 29% view it as a success.

 This is a survey of women.

-A negative take on what the White House views as signature achievements helps explain, writes Ms. Budolf Brown here, at least in part, why the president and congressional Democrats have seen their approval ratings plunge since early last year and are struggling to gain traction ahead.
+The negative take on what the White House views as signature achievements helps explain, writes Ms. Budolf Brown here, at least in part, why the president and Congressional Democrats have seen their approval ratings plunge since early last year and are struggling to gain traction ahead.

 That's reserved exclusively for Republicans.